KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-24-calling-functions.md

 layout: tutorial
 title: "Calling Functions"
 slug: calling-functions
+thumbnail: "/tutorials/processing/images/calling-functions-5.png"
+tag: "Tell the computer what to do."
+sort-key: 200
 ---

 This tutorial teaches you how to write Processing code.
 In Processing (and many other languages), one of the basic building blocks we'll use while writing code is **calling functions**.